 Developing and nurturing student creativity on college campuses starts with giving students a voice in the way they design their own learning.
-At Cornell, design students had an opportunity to take student-directed learning to a new level: by working alongside architects from the New York City office of IBI Group in the design of the College of Human Ecology Building.
+That was the premise behind the unique collaboration between design students from Cornell University’s College of Human Ecology and architects from the New York City office of IBI Group in designing the Commons area of the University’s new College of Human Ecology building.

 When structural problems forced the University to demolish the existing Human Ecology building in 2005, University leaders decided to re-imagine a new beginning for the College.
 As part of that new beginning, the IBI Group architects recommended inviting student designers to submit design ideas for the Commons area of the new building.